tbfld/counter.ink/content/blg/old/social-media/2019/2019-04-06-sense8-is-very-american.md

 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
 images: "false"
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2019-04-06
 tags:
-  - needs_tags
+  - television
 yaml_end: true
 ---
 I watched the first season of Sense8 (lateness in these matters is a *virtue*, people) and...it seems a like a really elaborate way to make sense of the most American of all response, “I know *exactly* what you mean.”